DerTyp7/FakeMCServer/README.md

 ![Samples](https://raw.githubusercontent.com/ZockerSK/FakeMCServerImages/main/samples.png)

 ## Contribution

 If you find some issues or encounter problems, feel free to write an issue providing your problem and some information regarding your setup (like Minecraft version, python version, ...).
+This goes for this fork as well as for the original repository.